What is achromic naevus?

 Achromic naevus is an uncommon birthmark (naevus) characterised by a well-defined pale patch.
 This is usually several centimetres in diameter, with an irregular but well-defined border.
 Shape and size varies.
 Often, smaller hypopigmented macules arise around the edges, resembling a splash of paint.

 Achromic naevus is usually noted at birth or early childhood, although lesions may not be apparent until mid-childhood in those with light-coloured skin.
-The naevi remain stable over time.
+The naevus remains stable over time apart from growing with the child.
 Achromic naevus most commonly arises on the trunk, but may also arise on the limbs and elsewhere.
+It is solitary in 50% of cases and may follow Blaschko lines.

 What is the cause of achromic naevus?

 Achromic naevus is a form of cutaneous mosaicism.
 It is caused by an altered clone of melanocytes (pigment cells) with a decreased ability to make melanin (brown pigment).
-It may be caused by reduced numbers of melanocytes, reduced melanin production or the inability of melanocytes in the affected area to transfer melanosomes (melanin-containing granules) to keratinocytes (skin cells).
-[2,3]
+Melanocyte numbers are normal or reduced in number, Melanosomes may be reduced in the melanocytes and/or keratinocytes suggesting impaired transfer.

 - Isolated achromic naevus